cloud-platforms-streaming/streaming-docs/FAQ.md

 ## Can I run pre-recorded content?

 Yes.
 But, let’s make sure it fits the platform and desired human connection.
-Please use the [OpenShift Twitch Stream Topic Proposal Form](https://red.ht/streamform) (Red Hatters-only).
+Please use the [OpenShift Twitch Stream Topic Proposal Form](https://red.ht/streamform) (Red Hat employees only) or [OpenShift Twitch Channel Public Feedback](https://red.ht/stream-feedback).

 ## Can I run pre-recorded content [MST3000](https://en.wikipedia.org/wiki/Mystery_Science_Theater_3000)-style?

 Yes.
 In fact, if it is pre-recorded, this is our preferred model.
 However, ensure that the content you want to comment on is public and either re-streamable (copyright).
 You must have permission to restream this content.
 For example, call the NFL if you want to talk over footage from a football game.

-Please use the [OpenShift Twitch Stream Topic Proposal Form](https://red.ht/streamform) (Red Hatters-only).
+Please use the [OpenShift Twitch Stream Topic Proposal Form](https://red.ht/streamform) (Red Hat employees only) or [OpenShift Twitch Channel Public Feedback Form](https://red.ht/stream-feedback).

 ## I am lazy, can you give me a template to send to Red Hatters about the stream?